csb324/eleventy-obsidian-ninareth/notes/Events/Death Halls Heist.md

 * We should expect protections from grave robbers
 * We learn [[Heestal Eeping]] was buried on the 36th floor

+### About the Raven Queen
+* [[Hugh]] reads the [[Book on Preparing Dead Bodies]], [[The Raven Queen]] focuses on burial, and believe that the dead body is a vessel to be protected.
+There's mostly crypts, some mausoleums too.
+They don't normally bury people with things, it's unnecessary.
+They treat bodies with respect, guarding them between one day and a week.
+Bodies are cleaned, gentle reposed, and dressed in black with a ravens feather somewhere, so they can be watched as part of the flock.
+* Death workers usually start by joining the [[Death Watchers]] and taking posts, proving their committment by staying awake.
+After a year or two they take a pilgrimage to move up. [[Hugh]] heard them discussing "under her wing" as common language.
+"The moment of passage" is another key phrase as a central tenant to the religion.
+The pilgrimage is called -----
+* [[Costi]] learns that [[Viardel Brensaschi]] was the most recent former [[Matron of Ravens]] who is the official cult leader of [[The Raven Queen]].
+There's not really a home base, they're nomadic and relatively unpopular, but they all almost have martial training as one of their two primary goals is the destruction of all undead.
+She lived most of her life in [[Eberron]] were she was highly hunted by the state.
+She was succeeded by her first disciple, [[Kan Gluknan]], a hobgoblin.
+She was from [[The Tendrils]], ravens followed her, she was kicked out of her town as a child and eventually was taken in by the cult.
+She was a prolific vampire hunter, and the book takes credit for the murder of [[Count Hisir Rorsik]] which was infamous in [[Eberron]].

+[[Costi]] reads more of [[The Ascended]] and learns that the Eastern Tinkante Raven was the breed that [[The Raven Queen]] had as a familiar, but he learns that the now-extinct Western Tinkante Raven (like [[Samuel]]) which has distinct head tufting and the beak shape was an almond instead of circle.
+He knows she's the last of the Ascended gods, she traveled into [[The Abyss]] where she battled with [[Orcus]] for about 1,000 years to earn her immortality.
+She's now mortal enemies with [[Vecna]] and [[Orcus]].

 ### Things to Figure Out
 * Problem:  It costs money to visit a tomb in the [[Halls of the Dead]].
 Potentially up to 3500 gold, and that's if we can convincingly say that we're all loved ones of whoever we're visiting.
 	* We're gonna fight in the [[Fishermen]] Fighting pits!
 * Problem: Visitors are usually escorted by a member of staff
 * Problem: How do we get to the right level?
 * Problem: How do we find the right tomb?
+	* find object?
 * Problem: How do we break into the vault?
 * Problem: How do we get out, once we complete the mission?
 * Problem: Know that [[Sheske Eeping]] was the target?